 Our main departure from previous theoretical and experimental auction literature is the assumption that bidders do not know the valuation distribution.
-We look at the case where bidder valuations are known to be independent draws from either distribution $F^1(\cdot)$ or $F^2(\cdot)$, with positive densities $f^1(\cdot)$ and $f^2(\cdot)$, respectively.
+We look at the case, where bidder valuations are known to be independent draws from either $F^1(\cdot)$ or $F^2(\cdot)$, with positive and a.e.-continuous densities $f^1(\cdot)$ and $f^2(\cdot)$, respectively.
 In our experiment, we assume that F^2 first order stochastically dominates F^1 .
+Hence, we call F^1 the low value distribution and F^2 the high value distribution.
 For each bidder, the probability, δ , of the event that his opponent's valuation is drawn from the distribution F^1 is unknown.
 We define δ to be the random variable corresponding to the probability that valuation is drawn from F^1 .
-We define δ_0 to be the realization of δ .

-In the standard SEU model, each bidder has a subjective prior about the value of δ .
+In the standard subjective expected utility (SEU) model, each bidder has a subjective prior about the value of δ .
 However, if a bidder's information about δ is too vague to be represented by a single prior, it can be represented by a set of priors.
 In a seminal paper, Gilboa and Schmeidler (1989) provide an axiomatization of the maxmin expected utility model using a set of priors.
-In this model, which we adapt to our framework, a bidder's prior on the event that his opponent's valuation is drawn from the distribution F^1 is given by a set of probability measures.
+Expected utility is a special case of MMEU, where the set of beliefs contains only a single probability measure.
+In this model, a bidder's prior on the event that his opponent's valuation is drawn from the distribution F^1 is given by a set of probability measures.
 The bidder's utility is given by the minimum expected utility over this set of priors.
 Intuitively, a set of priors reflects both ambiguity in the environment and bidder difficulty in forming a well-defined single prior.
 The min operator, on the other hand, reflects bidder aversion to such ambiguity.
+To illustrate how MMEU explains Ellsberg type behavior, suppose a decision maker has a linear utility function and the set of priors is $\{(x, 1 - x) : 0.4 \le x \le 0.6\}$, where x is the probability of drawing a red ball and 1 - x is the probability of drawing a black ball from the unknown urn.
+The probability of drawing either color from the known urn is 0.5.
+In this case, betting \$1 on either color from the known urn will give a maxmin expected utility of 0.4, whereas betting \$1 on either color from the known urn will give an expected utility of 0.5.

-In this setting, decision makers may also have preferences that represent ambiguity loving behavior.
+In general, decision makers may also have preferences that represent ambiguity loving behavior (Heath and Tversky 1990).
 Such behavior can be captured using the maxmax expected utility model, where the min operator is replaced by the max operator.

-In the α -MEU model, which is a generalization of both the maxmin and maxmax expected utility models, bidders compute the utility of an act using α times the minimum plus $1-\alpha$ times the maximum expected utility over the set of priors.
+We do not want to restrict bidders' ambiguity attitude a priori, therefore, we use the α -MEU model that allows for both ambiguity averse and ambiguity loving behavior.
+The α -MEU model, axiomatized by Ghirardato et al. (2002), is a generalization of both the maxmin and maxmax expected utility models.
+In this model, bidders compute the utility of an act using α times the minimum plus $1 - \alpha$ times the maximum expected utility over the set of priors.
 When α equals 1, this model reduces to MMEU.
 When α equals 0, it reduces to maxmax EU.
 Note that the class of preferences this model represents is more general, since α can take all intermediate values.